react-ui-org/react-ui/src/components/Text/README.md

 ## Forwarding HTML Attributes

-In addition to the options below in the [component's API](#api) section, you can specify **any HTML attribute you like.** All attributes that don't interfere with the API of the React component are forwarded to the root:
+In addition to the options below in the [component's API](#api) section, you can specify **any HTML attribute you like.** All attributes that don't interfere with the API of the React component and that aren't filtered out by [`transferProps`](/docs/js-helpers/transferProps) helper are forwarded to:

 - `<span>` HTML element in case that `blockLevel` is set to `false`
 - `<div>` HTML element in case that `blockLevel` is set to `true`